 School sometimes feels like it focuses only on exams and results, but we've developed a transition challenge to help you develop confidence and skills beyond just academic grades.
 It's called 10 | 2 | 11 and you're being invited to embrace the process of becoming more independent ready for life.
-Ready for apprenticeships, ready for sixth form/college and ready for university if that's where you're heading.
+Ready for apprenticeships, ready for sixth form and ready for university if that's where you're heading.

-For students who have completed (or arranged) work experience outside of timetable suspension week, you will have three days at home during which we'd like you to try a number of challenges.
+For students who have completed (or arranged) work experience outside of July $6^{th} - 8^{th}$ , you will have a three days at home during which we'd like you to try a number of challenges.

-For those who have not arranged work experience, you will need to be in school as usual (in uniform).
-You will be undertaking three days of careers related learning with Mrs Rich and will have to try these challenges in your own time during the summer ahead.
+For those who have not arranged work experience for any other time, those dates are when you will be doing your online career investigation in school, so you'll have to try these challenges in your own time during the summer ahead.